Firwanaa/Haskell-principles/README.md

-### This Repo contains exercises from the books below:
+### This Repo contains random exercises from the books below:

 + #### Haskell Programming from the first principles - Christopher Allen & Julie Moronuki
 + #### Haskell Programming By Prof Graham Hutton